dkorolev/overlog/README.md

 An easy to use solution to store and fetch the logs.

-## Interface
+## Library and Command-Line Interface

 * Storer: ```push(entry)```
 * Fetcher: ```fetch(time_interval)```

+## PubSub Interface

+* [ ] Storer: Single-flag configuration to publish log messages as they arrive.
+* [ ] Fetcher: Supports persistent fetching.

 ## Interface Details

-Directory to store the files in will have to be provided.
+Directory to store the files in has to be provided.

-For the storer, path to a lock file is necessary as well.
+For storer's locking mechanism, either path to a lock file (directory and file) or PubSub channel name (and optional non-default port) is required as well.

 ## Implementation